-The "inferiority" Luther ascribed to the woman whom he elsewhere described as "in no part" inferior therefore cannot mean that she was subordinated to his rule.
+dinated to his rule.
 Thus, the "heroic" Eve must have been somehow qualitatively or quantitatively "less" than her husband.
 But how?
 Eve was a "most excellent creature" (praestantissima creatura), Luther told his students; "nevertheless she was a woman."
-In addition, he observed, she "seems to be a somewhat different creature from the man, in that she has both different members and a much weaker constitution."32 Eve as the elder Luther imagined her thus had a certain constitutional inferiority to Adam-apparently in the sense that he was physically stronger-but she was not his inferior in terms of her partnership in the rule over the creation.
+In addition, he observed, she "seems to be a somewhat different creature from the man, in that she has both different members and a much weaker constitution."
+Eve, as the elder Luther imagined her, thus had a certain constitutional inferiority to Adam - apparently in the sense that he was physically stronger - but she was not his inferior in terms of her partnership in the rule over the creation.
 In short, the unfallen Eve was both her husband's equal partner and his inferior.
 She was subordinated not to his "rule," but only to the Word of God he had preached to her.
 She was physically inferior, but this did not preclude her full partnership in the rule over the creation.

 What is the significance of Luther's understanding of Eve for his position on the place and role of women in the church?
 Clearly, he did not think of Eve as a partner in her husband's duty to proclaim the Word of God.
 Moreover, given the divine imposition of the civil estate, beginning with Adam's rule over Eve, there is little room in Luther's social ethic for the full participation of women in the rule of the civil state.
-The consequence would seem to be that Luther would expect from faithful Christian women only silence and submission in church, home and society.
+The consequence would seem to be that Luther would expect from faithful Christian women only silence and submission in church, home, and society.

 It comes as something of a surprise, then, to read the remainder of Luther's exegesis of Eve's story, particularly his exposition of her final two reported utterances, first at the birth of Cain (Gen. 4:1), and later that of Seth (Gen. 4:25).
-Exiled from the garden but filled with faith in the promised "Seed" who would crush the serpent's head, Eve proclaimed "I have gotten a man from the Lord," fully in expectation that she had already brought forth the promised Redeemer.
+Exiled from the garden but filled with faith in the promised "Seed" who would crush the serpent's head, Eve proclaimed, "I have gotten a man from the Lord," fully in expectation that she had already brought forth the promised Redeemer.
 Brokenhearted later at Cain's shameful fratricide, Luther explained, Eve remained "a most holy woman, full of faith and love" (sanctissima mulier, plena fidei et charitatis).
 Reading once again between the compact lines of her story with a distinctively theological imagination, Luther examined her seemingly matter-of-fact observation that "God has appointed for me another seed in place of Abel, whom Cain killed."
 In this "sort of little sermon," Eve heroically confessed her faith and proved herself a skilled theologian, joining her husband in excommunicating Cain.
-"Full of faith, love, and endless crosses," she recognized that the ways of God sometimes contradict "the wisdom of the flesh" and she saw that the promise of redemption would proceed not through their firstborn, but through Seth.
-The heroic faith and Spirit-given wisdom evident in Eve's sermons mean for Luther that she should be remembered and numbered among the great biblical saints.
+"Full of faith, love, and endless crosses," she recognized that the ways of God sometimes contradicted "the wisdom of the flesh" and she saw that the promise of redemption would proceed not through their firstborn, but through Seth.33 The heroic faith and Spiritgiven wisdom evident in Eve's sermons mean for Luther that she should be remembered and numbered among the great biblical saints.